 The customer experience is everything.
-Here’s what customers will be expecting and customer experience trends over the next few years.
+Here are what customers will be expecting and customer experience trends over the next few years.

 It used to be said that “The customer is king” and that is truer now than it ever has been.
 Over and over again, businesses that have customer-focused strategies and superior customer service outperform other businesses.
 The legendary J.D.
 Power awards, known primarily in American commercials for cars, is actually a consumer-based ranking system of businesses and industries in the automotive, financial, utility, technology, healthcare, and even government sectors.
 The customer experience counts everywhere.

 Some customer trends that businesses have seen over the last few years include streamlining contact, giving customers more contact options including chatbots, and a focus on involving other parts of the business in customer service, including marketing, for more cohesive branding and customer experiences.

 How will the customer experience change between now and 2020?